gadeamm/ToBeAndNotToBe/README.md

 # ToBeAndNotToBe

-Datasets used in the paper titled "To be and not to be: that is the question," written by María Pilar Agustín-Llach, Jónathan Heras, Gadea Mata, Kiriaki Palapanidi and Julio Rubio.
+Datasets used in the paper titled "Evaluating Deep Learning Techniques for Ser/Estar Error Detection in Spanish as a Foreign Language", written by María Pilar Agustín-Llach, Jónathan Heras, Gadea Mata, Kiriaki Palapanidi and Julio Rubio.